 One of the only surviving examples of early Gothic architecture in Tennessee, the Hall, c.
 1823-1826, is a remarkable witness – blending use of cosmopolitan design and country craftsmanship design in the early 19th century.
 The Hall’s captivating architecture is a valuable historic resource.
 One of the oldest Masonic Halls in the United States, it’s a national American treasure – over 90 percent of its historic fabric remains intact – doors, hinges, flooring, nails, windows, bricks, paint, plaster, and foundation are waiting to be rediscovered and engaged.

 As was customary, the Hall’s labor force consisted of skilled white carpenters along with many skilled enslaved carpenters and bricklayers.
 Large orders of lumber, nails, and screws were brought from Nashville to Franklin as early as 1823.
-Using medieval construction methods, pieces assembled at ground level had Roman numerals placed in the wood, providing sequential instructions for accurate assemblage from the top down.
+Using scribe rule carpentry, pieces assembled at ground level had Roman numerals placed in the wood, providing sequential instructions for accurate assemblage from the top down.
 Today, many of the enslaved laborer’s fingerprints can still be seen in the exterior and interior brickwork.

 An addition to the rear of the building in 1856, reflects the growth of Franklin -a former pioneer town transformed into a thriving, agricultural, political and social center- and once again in 1916 – modernizing the building with funds given as reparations by the Federal government for damages done to the Hall during the Civil War.
 Multiple renovations occurred since 1916, yet, historic building materials remain, telling a story that is critical as we begin our work to restore the Hall to its original glory.